 Why do I need a Will?
 A Will is important for every Australian over the age of 18, regardless of what you own.
 Writing a Will ensures that your assets and possessions are distributed according to your wishes, and minimises the potential conflict that could take place after your death.
 Without having a Will in place, a court may determine how your assets and possessions (and even your pets) will be administered, however by having a Will, you can select who administers your estate and who will be the appointed guardian for your loved ones after you pass.

 Who is able to write a Will?
-Any Australian over the age of 18 who has testamentary and physical capacity, and is not acting under undue duress, is able to make a Will (explained in the glossary section of these Guidance Notes).
+A Will can be written by any Australian adults over the age of 18, as long as they have testamentary and physical capacity, and are not acting under undue duress (these are explained in the glossary section of these Guidance Notes).
 In certain circumstances, a person under the age of 18 will also be able to make a Will if they have the consent of the court.
-The Safewill platform does not allow you to proceed with the preparation of a Will if you are not over the age of 18 years.
+Safewill is not for use for people under the age of 18, or those who do not have testamentary or physical capacity and require specialist legal advice.
+If you are unsure about whether you meet these criteria, we recommend seeking independent legal advice.

 If you do have a complex estate or personal situation, you are unsure whether you can legally write a Will, or you require further advice to properly direct you in disposing of your assets, we recommend seeking independent legal advice.

 How do I validly sign my Will?
 Once you have completed writing your Will and you have received your PDF Will from us, there are four steps to validly execute your Will.
-Before signing your Will, you must make sure that you have two witnesses present to witness your signing of the document:
+Before signing your Will, you must make sure that you have two witnesses present to witness your signing of the document.
+These instructions have been provided by our legal advisers:

 While the above in so far as it pertains to “your partner” or “a beneficiary under your Will” does not strictly apply in all jurisdictions across Australia, the law in New South Wales, Northern Territory, Queensland, and Tasmania is that your witnesses cannot also be beneficiaries under your Will.
 Regardless of where you reside, however, it is recommended that you ensure that both witnesses are independent, they are not your spouse, and they are not a beneficiary under your Will.